MoroProductionsDev/Web-Automation/README.md

 # <Web Automation>

-An C# console application automates the process of filling a flighting form for Allegiant Airlines.
+A C# console application that automates the process of filling a flight form for Allegiant Airlines.
    Base on the options provide it will calculate the total mount of the flight.

-   It finds elements in the DOM (Document Object Model) of the html site and executre a behavior using C#.Net.
+   It finds elements in the DOM (Document Object Model) of the html site and execute a behavior using C#.Net.

    The program has a set of predifined value for the user.
 There is not user interaction.
 It is for testing purposes.